zhoux85/STAligner/README.md

 ```
 pip install -r requiements.txt
 ```
-The use of the mclust algorithm requires the rpy2 package and the mclust package.
+The use of the mclust algorithm requires the rpy2 package (Python) and the mclust package (R).
 See https://pypi.org/project/rpy2/ and https://cran.r-project.org/web/packages/mclust/index.html for detail.

+The torch-geometric library is also required, please see the installation steps in https://github.com/pyg-team/pytorch_geometric#installation

 Install STAligner.